yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/themes/official_monochrome/doc.rst.txt

 There are many possibility that printed documents and published books has only black color.
 This theme is useful for those kind of situation.

-Style rule is almost same to simple theme ``simple``.
-If you don't know the style, please check it first.
+The styling rules are the same as those for the ``default`` theme.
+If you are unfamiliar with these rules, please refer to the documentation for the default theme first, as this document does not provide detailed styling information.

 Colors
 ==============

-Theme monochrome posses 5 colors between black and white.
+Theme ``monochrome`` posses 7 colors between black and white.

 .. figure:: image_colors.png
     :width: 600
     :class: with-border
     :align: center

-    image_colors.png
+    Theme ``monochrome`` color chart

+Here is a list of the colors.
+You can use ``ColorsThemeMonochrome`` to retrieve RGB codes by their names.

 - ``black``: RGB(0, 0, 0)
 - ``charcoal``: RGB(39, 39, 39)